A photo of a bride and groom of middle eastern decent getting married to represent - What Is Romantic Love?

 These three behavioural drives are manipulated by our bodies’ release of hormones and monoamines.
 Our bodies seem to do this because this system we call love allows us to focus our romantic energy on specific people.
 This allows us to conserve valuable time and energy (and money) when trying to find a mate/partner.

-The hormones and monoamines that are meant to be at play regarding our three motivation-emotion system drivers are: testosterone, estrogen, dopamineoxytocin (also known as the love chemical), and vasopressin.
+The hormones and monoamines that are meant to be at play regarding our three motivation-emotion system drivers are: testosterone, oestrogen, dopamineoxytocin (also known as the love chemical), and vasopressin.

 To hammer the point home that what we call romantic love isn’t that different from our fellow mammals, as a lot of our traits are the same.
 According to Fisher, Aron, Mashek, Strong, Li, and Brown (2002), our increased energy, focused attention, our desire to want to be around them, affiliative gestures, possessive mate guarding, goal-oriented behaviours, and our motivation to win our preferred mate/partner.